This post may contain affiliate links.

 And the desire for “quick fixes” also drives many women to seek birth control for their horrible PMS symptoms, menstrual irregularities or to prevent pregnancy.
 According to the CDC, about 24% of reproductive age woman are using the Pill or an IUD.

 But birth control is not a quick fix… and it does not truly regulate your cycles!

 The Pill and hormonal IUDs use synthetic hormones that are similar, but not identical to your own estrogen and progesterone.
 These synthetic hormones turn off ovulation and prevent the synthesis of your own progesterone and estrogen.

-Our natural estrogen and progesterone play critical roles in our how we think and feel.
+Our natural estrogen and progesterone play critical roles in how we think and feel.
 They also drive our libido and metabolism.
-Synthetic hormones found in hormonal birth control fail to produce the same effect on our mood, metabolism and libido.
+Synthetic hormones found in hormonal birth control fail to produce the same effect on our mood, metabolism, and libido.

 As a result, many women experience negative side effects when they take the Pill.
 When you are considering what birth control method to use or how to balance your hormones, you need to weigh the risks and the benefits of using the Pill.

 Hormonal birth control is also not the only way to prevent pregnancy.
 It also does nothing to promote hormonal balance as it is often believed.

 I’m not saying that NO ONE should use hormonal birth control.
 There are situations when these hormones are entirely necessary for a woman to live a normal life.
 The pill may be necessary to treat debilitating endometriosis or very heavy periods that lead to anemia.

 However, more often than not, doctors are prescribing hormonal birth control without educating their patients about the risks.
 Often times the birth control pill was never necessary to solve the problem it was prescribed for.
 And in many cases, the benefits don’t outweigh the risks.